greg-js/arch-wiki-md-repo/wiki/_content/english/Intel graphics.md

 Otherwise, specific applications such as Chromium and Firefox browsers can be instructed to disable hardware rendering directly.

 Another option that seems to work for some users is to add the `i915.enable_rc6=0` kernel boot parameter, which will cause the CPU/GPU to remain in high-power modes, but seems to resolve most cases of GPU hangs and system freezes.

+**Note:** If the system appears to hang after "Loading Initial Ramdisk", make sure that the IGD aperture size in BIOS is less than 4GB.

+### Lag in Windows guests

+The video output of a Windows guests in VirtualBox sometimes hangs until the host forces a screen update (e.g. by moving the mouse cursor).
+Removing the `enable_fbc=1` option fixes this issue.

 ## See also